Participating with The Rapidian

 Once this process is complete and any flaws fixed, the story will be posted.

 - Look out for any “fatal flaws” A fatal flaw could be a technical issue that keeps the content from posting correctly or a piece that is in direct violation of our few but important editorial policies.
-If such a flaw is found, the story will be returned to the reporter for correction.
+If such a flaw is found, the article will be returned to the reporter for correction.

 - Reporters